 A Short Story by Melissa F. Kaelin

-One of the lights on the bridge went out, long before twilight.
+One of the lights on the bridge went out, long before dawn.

 The scent of young flowers drifted on the breeze, after a cold spring rain.
 But for the stale glow of city lights, the sky was dark above Minneapolis and Saint Paul.
-So, too, was the Mississippi River that flowed beneath the Marshall Avenue Bridge connecting the two cities.
+So, too, was the Mississippi River that flowed beneath the Lake Street Bridge connecting the two cities.

 Shhhhhh … pop.